Marks Point

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Marks Point's median income among taxpayers is $51,242.
-The average income in the suburb is $68,316.
-Nationally, the median income is approximately $52,390 with an average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for Marks Point as of September 2025 would be around $55,782 (median) and $74,369 (average).
-According to the 2021 Census, household, family, and personal incomes in Marks Point fall between the 8th and 20th percentiles nationally.
-Income distribution data indicates that 27.4% of locals (525 people) earn between $400 - $799, differing from the regional pattern where the $1,500 - $2,999 bracket dominates at 29.9%.
+As per AreaSearch's latest postcode level ATO data released in June 2023, the suburb of Marks Point had a median income among taxpayers of $51,242 and an average of $68,316.
+This places Marks Point roughly at the national average for median and average incomes.
+In comparison, Rest of NSW had a median income of $52,390 and an average of $65,215 during the same period.
+Based on Wage Price Index growth of 8.86% since June 2023, estimated current incomes for Marks Point would be approximately $55,782 (median) and $74,369 (average) as of September 2025.
+According to the 2021 Census, incomes in Marks Point fall between the 8th and 20th percentiles nationally for households, families, and individuals.
+The distribution data shows that the predominant income cohort in Marks Point is 27.4% (525 people) earning between $400 - $799 per week, which differs from the regional pattern where incomes predominantly fall within the $1,500 - $2,999 range at 29.9%.
 Housing affordability pressures are severe in Marks Point, with only 79.2% of income remaining after housing costs, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income